MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

     }
 ```

-Great now we have a user connected on of the last steps that we have to complete is assiging a username to the socket connection!
+Great now we have a user connected one of the last steps that we have to complete is assiging a username to the socket connection!
 Therefore to do so we need the username that the user types in, lets head over to our CreateUserView!

-Before we move on ... lets introduce the concepts on singletons!
+Before we move on ... lets introduce the concept of singletons!

-Disclaimer: Singletons can often represent poorly architected code due to it allowing global access, therefore a stretch challenge we will implement a safer and cleaner way to avoid singletons!
+Disclaimer: Singletons can often represent poorly architected code due to it allowing global access, therefore a stretch challenge we will implement is a safer and cleaner way to avoid singletons.

-For now we'll honor the red light, green light, refactor methodolgy

 Similar to how we only want one instance of a socket connection we also want one instance of our chatroom!
-Possible errors that can rise if multiple instances of chat rooms are made when we pass values in and throughout the chatroom we may not be altering the intended instance and can cause unforseen errors!
+Possible errors that can occur if multiple instances of chat rooms are made when we pass values in and throughout the chatroom we may not be altering the intended instance and that can cause unforseen errors!

 Inside of our Chat Room class insert the following line of code